top of page

 Gabriel Peterson

-Gabriel Peterson is Chef de Partie at Urban Hearth.
-He can be seen working alongside Chef Erin during dinner service and his passion and dedication to his craft is an integral part of the Urban Hearth culinary experience.
+Gabriel Peterson has been working at Urban Hearth since 2021.
+He can be seen working alongside Chef Rebecca during dinner service and his passion and dedication to his craft is an integral part of the Urban Hearth culinary experience.

 Abby Taylor